 However, this was not the case for Jennifer Pan.
 She did not grow up in a household where abuse and violence were present.
 Her parents were indeed strict and her father laid down some harsh ground rules when he discovered his daughter had been deceiving them about her education and whereabouts day after day.

-Jennifer Pan was the eldest of the Pan’s two children and by all accounts a bright, friendly and happy child.
-She initially performed well at school, in music and in sport and seemed to be a dedicated student eager to learn and build herself a solid future.
+Jennifer Pan was the eldest of the Pan’s two children and by all accounts a bright, friendly, and happy child.
+She initially performed well at school, in music, and in sports and seemed to be a dedicated student eager to learn and build herself a solid future.